pcsmomo/node-advanced-concept/README.md

 2. (Express API) The uploaded image needs to be tied to the blog posts that's being created
 3. We should only allow images (.jpg, .png, etc) to be uploaded

+### 144. Image File Transport

+When I upload image via Express API, it will use a lot resource of the node server (CPU usage is going up rapidly)

 </details>